 $ Dorayaki and Takoyaki Stand

 Only 5 minutes walk north of Ryoan-ji Station is a small street stall selling delicious dorayaki and takoyaki.
 Dorayaki is a Japanese sweet treat of two pancakes with a tasty filling in the middle.
-We highly recommend the sweet red-bean paste filling, which compliment the pancakes perfectly.
+Start by enjoying pancakes with sweet red-bean paste filling, a traditional favorite.
 If pancakes don’t take your fancy, try a few takoyaki!
 This is a wheat-flour battered snack of octupus, spices and vegetables, rolled into a ball.
 Typically, it is served topped with mayo and takoyaki sauce.

 If you prefer a sit-down meal, then head over to Nanohana, a homestyle eatery at the base of Ryoanji Temple.
 This is a nice place to line your stomach before embarking upon the busy day ahead.
 Nonohana also offers various Japanese foods, snacks, and desserts.

 Location: 13, Ryoanji Goryonoshitacho, Ukyo-ku Kyoto-shi, Kyoto, 616-8001

 The Ryoan-ji is one of the most well-known temples in all of Japan.
 It was built in the 15th century for Shogun Hosokawa Katsumoto.
 Furthermore, Ryoan-ji Temple’s unique rock garden has 15 stones aligned in a special and magical way in white sand.
 No matter which angle you view the garden from, one stone will always be out of sight.
 After exploring the garden, walk over to the Hojo, which is where the head priest lived.
 In these living quarters, you’ll find elegant paintings, sliding doors, as well as tatami mats.
 If you’re feeling peckish, there’s also a nice restaurant in the park serving delicious Japanese food and snacks.

 Admission: 400 Yen